jakob-r/hugo-course/content/chapters/18_nonlinear_svm/18-01-featuregen.md

 ---
 title: "Chapter 18.1: Feature Generation for Nonlinear Separation"
 ---
-We show how nonlinear feature maps project the input data to transformed spaces where they become linearly separable.
+We show how nonlinear feature maps project the input data to transformed spaces, where they become linearly separable.

 <!--more-->